 “Five years ago my expat brother asked me to lend a helping hand to transfer his retirement annuity proceeds to Australia – his new hometown.
 The rest, I’m pleased to say, is history.

 It took three of us, Steve Porter, Brennan Davis and myself, thousands of man-hours to develop the online financial migration planning system.
-Today, four years later, we have offices in Australia and the UK and our head office still in Hermanus where there are 50 of us…specialising in every aspect of the financial emigration process – the stuff the everyday migrant cannot be blamed for not knowing about!
+Today, four years later, we have offices in Australia and the UK and our head office still in Hermanus where there are numerous professionals…specialising in every aspect of the financial emigration process – the stuff the everyday migrant cannot be blamed for not knowing about!

 When it comes to offshore funds and assets transfer we would like to believe we’ve perfected the shortest distance between two points to be a straight line.
 It has taken time and hard yards.
 Given the changing and competitive world we’re living in we constantly have to deal with the new challenges the South African migrant has to face!